Scanpan and Teflon

 There is no PFOA present in the finished SCANPAN Classic product.

-PTFE, which is the building block for any nonstick coating, including
+PTFE, which is a necessary building block for any nonstick coating, including

-degrees F. This temperature is never reached during normal cooking,
+degrees F. This temperature is never reached during normal residential cooking,

 occur, are not harmful to humans but are potentially harmful to the